sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 ## Explore your data

-Once you have played a bit with your API and created some pets, why not take a look at the data you have created?
+Once you have played a bit with your API and created some pets, why not take a look at your data?

 You can either use the standalone [Storage Explorer application](https://azure.microsoft.com/features/storage-explorer/?WT.mc_id=nitro-workshop-yolasors) for that or go to the Azure portal and access the online version.